TerenceCLZhang/Frontend-Mentor/README.md

 # Frontend Mentor Challenges

 This repository contains my solutions to various Frontend Mentor challenges.
-Each project focuses on improving my frontend development skills using HTML, CSS, JavaScript,
+Each project focuses on improving my frontend development skills using HTML, CSS, and JavaScript.

 | Challenge | Live Demo |
 | --------- | --------- |